27medkamal/django-fsm-log/README.md

 ### `for_` Manager Method

-For convenience there is a custom `for_` manager method to easily filter on the generic foreign key:
+For convenience there is a custom `for_` manager method to easily filter on the generic foreign key
 ```python
 from my_app.models import Article
 from django_fsm_log.models import StateLog